-Our Program consists of five research projects and six support cores.
+Our Program consists of four research projects and five support cores.
 We proactively engage with state and federal agencies, industry stakeholders, community-serving organizations and community leaders, and directly with the public.
 Further, the overarching goals of our Community Engagement Core (CEC) and Research Translation Core (RTC) are to serve communities and other stakeholders.

 In addition to answers to FAQs and historical information, our site contains information about arsenic in drinking water, well testing, and arsenic in food.
 We also produced a ten-minute movie about the risks associated with exposure to potentially harmful amounts of arsenic in private well water.
 Our ongoing research projects continue to study arsenic.
 Test your private well!